thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

 **Example 2: Fahrenheit to Celsius**

 Suppose you have a device that sends indoor temperature data in Fahrenheit.
-This function converts the temperature value from Fahrenheit to Celsius, rounds the result to two decimal places, and returns it along with the timestamp of the incoming message:
+This function converts the temperature value from Fahrenheit to Celsius, rounds the result to two decimal places, and returns it along with the most recent timestamp:

 <br>